 Paul Simon

 In 1986, Simon released his most successful and acclaimed album, Graceland, incorporating South African influences.
 "You Can Call Me Al" became one of Simon's most successful singles.
-Graceland was followed by The Rhythm of the Saints (1990), and a second Concert in the Park in 1991, without Garfunkel, which was attended by approximately 500,000 people.
-In 1998, Simon wrote a Broadway musical, The Capeman, which was poorly received.
-In the 21st century, Simon continued to record and tour.
-His later albums, such as You're the One (2000), So Beautiful or So What (2011) and Stranger to Stranger (2016), introduced him to new generations.
+Graceland was followed by The Rhythm of the Saints (1990) and a second Concert in the Park in 1991, without Garfunkel, which approximately 500,000 people attended.
+In 1998, Simon wrote a Broadway musical, The Capeman, that was poorly received.
+He continued to record and tour in the 21st century.
+His later albums, such as You're the One (2000), So Beautiful or So What (2011), and Stranger to Stranger (2016), introduced him to new generations.
 His most recent album, Seven Psalms, was released in 2023.

-Simon has twice been inducted into the Rock and Roll Hall of Fame, and has been the recipient of sixteen Grammy Awards, including three for Album of the Year.
-Two of his works, Sounds of Silence (1966) as part of Simon & Garfunkel and the solo Graceland, were inducted into the National Recording Registry for their cultural significance, and in 2007, the Library of Congress voted him the inaugural winner of the Gershwin Prize for Popular Song.
+Simon has twice been inducted into the Rock and Roll Hall of Fame, and has won 16 Grammy Awards, including three for Album of the Year.
+Two of his works, Sounds of Silence (1966) (as part of Simon & Garfunkel) and Graceland, were inducted into the National Recording Registry for their cultural significance, and in 2007, he was the inaugural winner of the Library of Congress's Gershwin Prize for Popular Song.
 He is a co-founder of the Children's Health Fund, a nonprofit organization that provides medical care to children.
+Simon is a supporter of the effective altruism movement, which uses evidence to determine where charitable giving will do the most good.

 Biography from the Wikipedia article Paul Simon.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.